2gis/2gis-maps-react/README_NEW.md

 ```

 ##### Create simple Marker and Marker with label.
 [Api referense.](http://api.2gis.ru/doc/maps/manual/markers/)

+Marker is simple image with reference to a specific location on the map.
+To create a marker coordinates are specified and the inscription ( if available) .

 ```jsx
 import React, { Component } from 'react' import { Map, Marker } from '2gismaps-react'